mozilla/telemetry-server/StorageLayout.md

 to the schema so that documents could be re-routed with the updated schema.

 This is the approach that will be used.

+### `telemetry_schema.json`

+The schema is defined in [telemetry_schema.json](telemetry_schema.json) and contains an array of `dimensions` that are used to determine what is allowed at each level of the storage hierarchy.
+Currently supported values are:
+- String value `*`: allow any value
+- Array of strings: allow any value in the array

+Types that may be supported in the future (if and when they are needed):
+- Min / max range: allow values in a range (or specify only an upper or lower bound)
+- Regular expression: allow only values matching the specified regex

+Values outside of the allowed values will be replaced with "OTHER" to make sure that the "long tail" of dimension values does not cause a huge number of small files to be created.

 Considered, but unused approaches
 ---------------------------------